On the road to innovation through automation

 We collaborate, among others, with the University and Polytechnic of Bari, Scuola Superiore Sant’Anna (School of Advanced Studies) of Pisa, the University Campus Bio-Medico of Rome, CNR (national research council), Casa Sollievo della Sofferenza Hospital.

-Moreover, we are an industrial partner of two emerging Industry 4.0 competence centres, which are under the supervision of Scuola Superiore Sant’Anna and the University of Naples.
+Moreover, we are an industrial partner of two Industry 4.0 competence centres, Artes 4.0 and Meditech, which are under the supervision of Scuola Superiore Sant’Anna and the University of Naples.

 OUR LATEST RESEARCH PROJECTS